Historic Downtown San Salvador: Casa Dueñas

 This important residential building was built in the 1920s by coffee farmer Miguel Dueñas.
 The government confiscated the house in 1922 to cover the owner's debts, and it then remained unoccupied for years.
 From 1930 to 1933, Mexico leased the house for use by its diplomatic delegation, then from 1935 to 1957 the United States legation rented the house for its ambassadors' residence.
 Six successive U.S. ambassadors resided there, and occasional guests such as former Presidents Richard Nixon and Lyndon B. Johnson, Senator Robert Kennedy, and movie stars Clark Gable and Tony Curtis stayed there.

 After 1957 it was the temporary headquarters of an advertising agency, then was vacated again in 1960.
 In 1973 the Department of Vocational Training Ministry of Labor occupied the structure; in 1986 it was declared a Cultural Asset by an Executive Agreement of May 8, 1985.
 The Ministry of Labor transferred the property to the authorities of the Ministry of Education, with a directive to explore the possibility of its restoration and rehabilitation.
-The restoration work began in 2001 under the leadership of Dr. Alfredo Martínez Moreno, former director of the Salvadorean Language Academy and the Royal Spanish Academy.
+The restoration work began in 2001 under the leadership of Dr. Alfredo Martínez Moreno, former director of the Salvadorian Language Academy and the Royal Spanish Academy.